-by property owners and developed to the maximum density permitted under existing zoning regulations.
+The theoretical housing capacity does not consider adjustments for market availability.
+It assumes that all the vacant acreage in Brier will be made available by property owners and developed to the maximum density permitted by through existing zoning regulations.

-LAND USE ELEMENT 15 CITY OF BRIER 2004 COMPREHENSIVE PLAN UPDATE d.
+d.
 Summary Comparison of Residential Capacity and Projected Population